fredrikgk123/bilsim/README.md

 ## What is this?

 This is a 3D car simulator built with C++20.
 The project features a square map on a 2D plane with obstacles and powerups scattered around.
 The simulator contains simple circle-based collision detection, dynamic steering and a responsive UI.
+There is no win/lose condition – the focus is on driving and drifting around the map.

 Built with:
 - **C++20**